wp-plugins/cleantalk-spam-protect/readme.txt

     *** Forbidden.
 Sender blacklisted.
 Antispam service cleantalk.org. ***

 The setup is done!
-You can control anti spam plugin by <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti spam app.
+You can control anti-spam plugin by <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app.

 == Frequently Asked Questions ==